Biobix/DeepRibo/README.md

 Recent Major features implemented include:

+- Updated code to work with Pytorch 1.4
+- Added release tag

 - PyTorch libraries updated from v0.3 to v0.4

 - Implementation of custom neural network architectures
 - A custom BucketSampler class, improving training times for large dataset up to 8 times
 - Selection of start and stop triplets